Working at Helcim, I get to share advice with all types of businesses from all different industries on how to choose a payment processor.

 Speak with other merchants about their experiences

-In the same way you may ask for recommendations from friends and family on which restaurant to eat at or which internet provider is better, asking other business owners about their payment processing experiences can provide you with valuable insights.
+In the same way, you may ask for recommendations from friends and family on which restaurant to eat at or which internet provider is better, asking other business owners about their payment processing experiences can provide you with valuable insights.
 There’s no better way to learn how a payment processor might treat you if you become a client of theirs than hearing it firsthand from somebody who has experienced it for themselves.
 People are often very willing to share their opinions and experiences so be sure to include recommendations from those you know in your payment processor research.

 Understand the pricing structure the processor uses

-Payment processors use different pricing structures for their services, so understanding what the different pricing systems are and how the fees breakdown within each system can help you understand what sort of fees your business will be looking at.
+Payment processors use different pricing structures for their services, so understanding what the different pricing systems are and how the breakdown of the fees within each system can help you understand what sort of fees your business will be looking at.
 Understanding how the pricing structures are comprised can also help you identify introductory "deals" that may be too good to be true.
 The different pricing structures that you will come across are Interchange Plus Pricing (what Helcim offers), Tiered Pricing, Flat Rate Pricing, and Differential Pricing.

 Pay attention to the fine print

 Once you’ve completed your research and selected a payment processor, review the contract closely to ensure that what you’ve discussed or read on the processor’s website is reflected in the final contract that you’re signing off on.
-This will also ensure that you don’t miss any important clauses like early cancellation fees, rate changes or other items that will affect your business’s bottom line.
+This will also ensure that you don’t miss any important clauses like early cancellation fees, rate changes, or other items that will affect your business’s bottom line.
 Because there are a wide variety of fees that your account may be subject to, a processor may not have them all listed on their website.
 They should, however, all be listed in the contract, so make sure you identify and understand all the fees before signing off.
 For example, some payment processors may choose to charge PCI fees as a percentage of the total amount processed.
-This is an important differentiation from a flat rate because even if the percentage is as small as 1%, if you’re processing $10,000 a month that’s an additional $100 a month in fees - significantly more than a $20 flat rate another processor might offer.
+This is an important differentiation from a flat rate because even if the percentage is as small as 1% if you’re processing $10,000 a month that’s an additional $100 a month in fees - significantly more than a $20 flat rate another processor might offer.

 I can’t tell you how many times we get calls from unhappy merchants who are locked into contracts that they want to get out of.
 We don’t offer contracts at Helcim, every one of our merchants is on a month to month agreement with us.
 We do this because we want to build relationships with businesses who continue to work with us because they want to, not because they have to.
 However, other payment processors might lock you into long, multi-year contracts that are difficult and expensive to get out of.
 You never know when your business needs might change and having the flexibility to change processors or end your services if needed can provide you with additional peace of mind.